Skip to main content

 The Homelessness Code of Guidance states at paragraph 14.17 that where the local authority has the information it needs, it should be able to make a decision 'on or around day 57'.

-In some cases, the local authority might extend the relief duty longer than 56 days.
+In some cases, the local authority might extend the relief duty beyond 56 days.
 Where further investigation is needed, the Code of Guidance says authorities should aim to complete inquiries and notify the applicant a maximum of 15 working days after the 56 days has ended.

 If the local authority continues to delay a decision, you or your client could complain to the local authority, and if needed, you could escalate it to the Ombudsman.

 Judicial review might also be an option to discuss with your client.
 The merits of the case might depend on the impact the delay is having on them.
-If your client is in suitable interim accommodation, this might reduce the merits of a judicial review claim.
+For example, if your client is in suitable interim accommodation, this might reduce the merits of a judicial review claim.

 Find out more about complaints to the Local Government and Social Care Ombudsman and judicial review of decisions in homelessness cases on Shelter Legal.